F. Nelson Blount

-Francis Nelson Blount (May 21, 1918 – August 31, 1967) was president and founder of Blount Seafood Corporation and the founder of Steamtown, USA, the Monadnock, Steamtown & Northern Railroad, and the Green Mountain Railroad.
+Francis Nelson Blount (May 21, 1918 – August 31, 1967) was an American businessman, railroad enthusiast and president and founder of Blount Seafood Corporation and the founder of Steamtown, USA, the Monadnock, Steamtown & Northern Railroad, and the Green Mountain Railroad.
 A millionaire and a railroad enthusiast, Blount's collection of vintage steam locomotives and rail cars—originally based in New England—was one of the largest ever assembled and still remains the cornerstone of the modern-day Steamtown National Historic Site.

 Biography

-Francis Nelson Blount was born May 21, 1918 in Warren, Rhode Island to Willis and Ruth Blount.
+Francis Nelson Blount was born May 21, 1918, in Warren, Rhode Island, to Willis and Ruth Blount.
 Willis had established an ice company in neighboring Barrington in 1919.
 As a child, Nelson (as he would be called) and brother Luther assisted their father at the family business.
 When he was not doing so, Nelson frequented the New York, New Haven and Hartford Railroad yard located near his home.
 It was here that his deep appreciation for railroads, and particularly steam locomotives, was formed.

-On May 23, 1933, just after his fifteenth birthday, Blount skipped school to see the famous British steamer, Royal Scot, on exhibition in Providence, Rhode Island en route to the Chicago World's Fair.
+On May 23, 1933, just after his fifteenth birthday, Blount skipped school to see the famous British steamer, Royal Scot, on exhibition in Providence, Rhode Island, en route to the Chicago World's Fair.
 There he happened upon schoolmate Frederick H. Richardson, a fellow railroad enthusiast, and the two became lifelong friends.
 Richardson would later serve as an employee and business partner for Blount in his future endeavors.
 The two co-authored one of the first popular railfan books on the subject, Along the Iron Trail, in 1938.
 They frequently visited the two-foot narrow gauge railroads of Maine, particularly the Sandy River & Rangeley Lakes Railroad and the Bridgton & Harrison Railroad.
-The complete abandonment of the Sandy River & Rangeley Lakes Railroad in 1935, and the boys’ helplessness to stop it, had a deep emotional impact on them.
+The complete abandonment of the Sandy River & Rangeley Lakes Railroad in 1935, and the boys' helplessness to stop it, had a deep emotional impact on them.
 They began to discuss dreams of saving the memory of steam railroading.